Highlights from BVU’s 2025 Nonprofit Pulse Survey

 Similarly, BoardSource Best Practices (2025) emphasizes that clearly defined roles, active participation, and ongoing board education are essential to improving board performance and impact.

-Funding, Capacity, and Trust Are Central to Sustainability
+Funding Flexibility, Capacity, and Trust Drive Sustainability

 “Without a strong foundation, programs cannot thrive.”